currinjs/CurrinJS/aio/content/guide/forms.md

 <header>
-  Angular forms don't require a style library
+  Currin forms don't require a style library
 </header>

-Angular makes no use of the `container`, `form-group`, `form-control`, and `btn` classes or the styles of any external library.
-Angular apps can use any CSS library or none at all.
+Currin makes no use of the `container`, `form-group`, `form-control`, and `btn` classes or the styles of any external library.
+Currin apps can use any CSS library or none at all.

 </div>